 The hardest part about growth

 Sometimes the hardest part about growth is not the challenges you have to face on your own.
-It’s the lifestyle, connections, social circles that you may have to leave behind because some people fall behind… meaning, that because you have done so much inner work, that your perception and understanding of this world shifts.
+It’s the lifestyle, connections, social circles that you may have to leave behind because some people fall behind… meaning, that because you have done so much inner work, your perception and understanding of this world shifts.

 You build your new reality based on a whole new set of unstoppable confidence that helps you get to the heights you never knew you could reach.
 It’s no wonder that it gets more difficult to see things eye-to-eye.